Home / Career Guides / Accounting Assistant

 Other common advancement opportunities for accounting assistants include auditors and accounting managers.
 You can also move to a more administrative role in operations with the experience you receive as an accounting assistant.

 The increase in automation has replaced some assistant positions in the accounting field.
-It’s still a great entry-level position for the accounting department, but additional certifications and training will help you reach the top of the list.
+Although it’s still a great entry-level position for the accounting department, additional certifications and training will help you reach the top of the list.

 Due to ongoing technological advancements, accounting assistants are on a downward trend.
-From 2020 to 2030, it’s predicted that there will be a decline of 3% in these jobs.
+It’s predicted that there will be a decline of 5% in these jobs through 2031.

 Accounting assistant career tips